GrowGardens.ai

 Planting calendar

-June Planting Guide for Indianapolis, IN: Raised Beds, Containers, and In-Ground Gardens
+June Planting Guide for Indianapolis, IN: Raised Beds, Containers & In-Ground

-In June, Indianapolis gardeners can focus on warm-season crops suitable for raised beds, containers, and in-ground planting.
-This month is ideal for planting heat-tolerant vegetables and herbs while continuing to care for earlier plantings.
-Avoid frost-sensitive plants early in the month and prepare for summer heat.
+In June, Indianapolis gardeners can focus on heat-tolerant vegetables and herbs suitable for raised beds, containers, and in-ground planting.
+This month is ideal for planting warm-season crops and starting fall garden preparations.
+Be mindful of watering needs and pest management as temperatures rise.

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Bush beans, Cucumbers, Squash, Basil, Okra
+Tomatoes, Peppers, Eggplants, Basil, Cucumbers, Green beans, Summer squash, Okra

 Want a personalized plan?
 Try Plant this month, build a kit with Shopping list, or ask in Chat.